oualabadmins/lab_deploy/max-s4b_public/README.md

-# MAX Skunkworks Lab - Azure Skype for Business lab V3 - Public (v0.9)
+# Skunkworks Lab - Azure Skype for Business lab V3 - Public (v0.9)

 This template deploys a Skype for Business environment with Edge server, ADFS and Freeswitch PSTN Gateway.